What to wear on outdoor trips – dress smarter with Columbia Sportswear

 Summer hikes have a special magic.
 Think long daylight hours, lighter breezes, and warm weather that allows outdoor explorers to ditch bulky sportswear.
 That said, to maximise comfort and mitigate seasonal hazards, use the head-to-toe attire tips shared below.

 • Upper body: choose shirts made from lightweight breathable fabrics that draw moisture from the skin.
-Better still, enjoy the benefits of mesh panels, venting, and UV protection, as offered by Columbia outdoor technologies omni-shade products.
-Packing an ultralight waterproof jacket is also advisable for summer hikes — you never can tell when showers will strike.
+Garments with mesh panels, venting and UV protection are better still, as delivered by Columbia omni-shade range.
+Packing an ultralight waterproof jacket is also advisable: you never know when summer showers will strike.

-• Lower body: when choosing lower body clothing, look for lightweight fabrics with moisture-wicking technology, and consider freedom of movement.
+• Lower body: look for lightweight fabrics with moisture-wicking technology, and consider freedom of movement.
 Trousers that convert to shorts hit this summertime sweet spot.

 • Footwear: while you’ll need breathable footwear to prevent overheating, picking the right type depends on the terrain and conditions.
 For example, rocky terrain requires boots with stiffer soles.
 Hitting trails for longer?
 You’ll need more ankle support, so go for mid- or high-cut hiking boots paired with sweat-reducing moisture-wicking socks.
 Meanwhile, light low-cut walking shoes with flexible soles are perfect for flatter dry terrain.

 • Head: it goes without saying that a cap or wide-brim hat is essential for sun protection.
-Planning to walk on wilder sides where bugs might be an issue?
-We rate these wide-brimmed booney hats that boast net face covers, and insect shields inspired by botanical science.
+Planning to walk on wilder sides?
+We rate wide-brimmed booney hats that boast net face covers, and insect shields inspired by botanical science.

-In summary, let’s hear it for suitable clothing that means bad weather need never hamper outdoor adventuring.
+In summary, let’s hear it for suitable clothing that means bad weather need never hamper outdoor adventuring in any context.

 Joanne Owen